 childish childlike: glowing zipper jewelry, mini-me felt patches, labels and stickers, dogtags, printable star wars tags (free from Amy Locurto), or all of the above.

-Here are a few examples of high-quality backpacks (that I hope do not fall victim to the blogging curse of breaking because I said nice things about them).
+Here are a few picks of high-quality backpacks (that I hope do not fall victim to the blogging curse of breaking because I said nice things about them).

 If you have a top notch bag with a broken zipper floating around your house from childhood, you should see if the good folks will fix it for you.
 My now-husband had his old high school backpack shipped off to “camp” for zipper repair and now it’s good as new.